Deborah: Traditional chronology

-Traditional Jewish chronology places Deborah's 40 years of judging Israel from 1107 BC until her death in 1067 BC.
+The Seder Olam Rabbah places Deborah's 40 years of judging Israel from 1107 BC until her death in 1067 BC.
 The Dictionary of World Biography: The Ancient World claims that she might have lived in the period between 1200 BC and 1124 BC.
 Based on archaeological findings, different biblical scholars have argued that Deborah's war with Sisera best fits the context of either the second half of the 12th century BC or the second half of the 11th century BC.
 Sisera is a non-Semitic name, and the story is set "in the days of Shamgar", a hero famous for killing 600 Philistines.
 Many scholars, such as Łukasz Niesiołowski-Spanò, believe that the story is really about the Sea Peoples.
 One archaeological stratum of Hazor dating from around 1200 BCE shows signs of catastrophic fire.

 Some scholars like Israel Finkelstein, who associated first monarchy of Israel with Gibeon-Gibeah polity of the early to mid 10th century BC, placed the background of the Song of Deborah in the early 10th century BC associating with the Late Iron Age I (c.
 1050–950 BCE) destruction of Megiddo, which dates to c.
 1000–985 BCE.
+Other scholars suggest the poem fits into a 1200’s BCE backdrop ‘perfectly’, as reflected in the literature from Ugarit around the same time.